volume-trader/QuantowerKB/quantower-algo/simple-indicator.md

 ### Build

 Indicator is ready to use in trading platform.
 We need to compile it - use "_**Build -> Build Solution**_" in the main menu or hot key **F6**.
-Quantower Algo extension will automatically copy your indicator to assigned Quantower trading platform and you will see it in the "Indicators" lookup on the chart:
+VT-Terminal Algo extension will automatically copy your indicator to assigned VT-Terminal trading platform and you will see it in the "Indicators" lookup on the chart:

 ![You can see your indicator in Indicator Lookup](../.gitbook/assets/indicator-in-lookup.png)